carpentries-incubator/julia-novice/_episodes/03-types.md

 ~~~
 {: .language-julia}

-This way the types form a tree with abstract types on the nodes and concrete types as leafs.
+This way the types form a tree with abstract types on the nodes and concrete
+types as leaves.
 Have a look at this visualization of all subtypes of `Number`:
 ![Type_tree-Number](https://upload.wikimedia.org/wikipedia/commons/thumb/4/40/Type-hierarchy-for-julia-numbers.png/1200px-Type-hierarchy-for-julia-numbers.png)

 > ## Is it `Real`?
 >
-> For which of these types `T` does not hold `(1.0 isa T) == true`?
+> For which of these types `T` is it false that `(1.0 isa T)`?
 >
 > 1. Real
 > 2. Number